-You will have 40 minutes to complete this Section.
-I will also let you know when you have 10 minutes of testing time left.
-Be sure you click the SUBMIT button after each Section of the test.
+You will have 40 minutes to work today.
+I will let you know when you have 10 minutes of Section Testing Time left.
+Be sure you click the SUBMIT button after completing each Section of the test.

-You may begin working now.
+Everyone may now begin working.